bartlomiejn/dof-rendering/README.md

 - Composition of both elements into end image

 # TODO
+- Add real CoC calculations and base sampling off it
 - Fix poor performance
 - Sampling issues that give the grid effect